 Address：Hawa Mahal Rd, Badi Choupad, J.D.A.
 Market, Kanwar Nagar, Jaipur, Rajasthan 302002, India

 3. Humayun's Tomb (New Delhi)

-The Humayun’s tomb in India is also a place where tourists flock.
-One of the most popular sightseeing places of visit, his tomb, located in Delhi, India belongs to the Mughal Emperor Humayun.
-This sightseeing place is known for being the first garden tomb in India.
-A UNESCO World Heritage Site, this 1570 built tomb underwent some major restoration which steadily increased tourism throughout the years.
+This strikingly unique tomb, located in Delhi, India belongs to the Mughal Emperor Humayun.
+It's well-known for being the first garden tomb in India.
+Another of India's many UNESCO World Heritage Sites, this 1570 built tomb underwent some major restoration which has helped steadily increase tourism throughout the years.
 Humayun’s tomb is a famous sightseeing spot because of its monumental improvement of Mughal architecture.
 Several other tombs and monuments can be seen along the pathway leading to Humayun’s tomb.
-The sceneries in this place is perfect for tours and sightseeing.

 Address：18-A, D.D.A.SCO Complex, Defence Colony, New Delhi, India

 The Bandra-Worli Sea Link, also known in India as the Rajiv Gandhi Sea Link, is an iconic cable bridge linking West Mumbai to South Mumbai.
 This bridge is a magnificent place for sightseeing because of its amazing design and architecture.
 This sea link is also India’s first cable-stayed bridge built on open seas.
 The view towards this bridge is a popular photo spot for visitors to the area and a magnificent sight to behold, especially around sunset.

 Name：Bandra-Worli Sea Link